danielballan/caproto-rpi/README.rst

   such as ``pizero5``.
 * Reboot: ``sudo reboot now``.
 * After ~20 seconds, verify that you can login: ``ssh pi@NEW_HOSTNAME``.
 This time, we allow the host key to be added.
+The RPi should display a security warning because the default password has not been changed.
+We will address this with Ansible in the next step.

 Create an inventory file named ``hosts`` by copying ``hosts.example`` and adding the hostname(s) of the RPi(s) you want to configure.